carpentries/carpentries.org/content/_index.md

     url: '/workshops/upcoming-workshops/'
 - layout: quote-slider
   slides:
     - quote: I went from a learner to an Instructor and completely changed the trajectory of my career.
-It helped me find my people ❤️
+It helped me find my people. ❤️
       image: testimonials/saranya_canchi_testimonial.jpg
       name: Saranya Canchi
       copy: Computational Lead, University of Michigan